CSU-CompSci-CS163-4/Lab01VariablesPrinting/README.md

 }
 ```

 These classes may also have a unique portion of code known as a **main**, this is where programs are spurred up or started.
+It is also called the entry point to your program / the first method called.

 Expanding upon the class example, a **main** within a class will look like: